omr-turbo/gc-arrays-tutorial/worksheet.md

   return any->asHeader.kind();
 }
 ```

-Further, it's possible to calculate an Array's size in bytes:

 Define the helper function `size`, which uses the header to find the total size in bytes of any array:

 ```c++